As a meat lover and experienced grill master, I am no stranger to the popularity of pellet grills.

 2. The Weather

-When using your pellet grill in the winter, for example, you will be using quite a bit more fuel to get your temperature right.
+When using your pellet grill in the winter, you will be using quite a bit more fuel to get your temperature right.

-However, not only will preheating take longer, but you will probably also need to cook your meat for longer than you usually would, meaning that your pellets will not last as long.
+However, preheating will take longer, but you will probably also need to cook your meat for longer than you usually would, meaning that your pellets will not last as long.

 Naturally, the weather outside will affect your grill's temperature and the number of pellets needed to keep the temperature steady, so always make sure you have extra.